Skip To Content

 How About Temperament, Lifespan, and Health Issues?

 Like any cat, you may be wondering about the temperament, lifespan, and any health issues of the calico.
 The problem with answering these questions is that the calico isn't a specific breed.
-The calico can be any breed at all - it is simply the cat's unique coloring and genetic makeup.
+The calico can come from almost all domestic cat breeds - it is simply the cat's unique coloring and genetic makeup.

 It is best to simply treat a calico cat like any other cat by keeping up with vet visits and loving it as much as possible.
 The average lifespan of a cat is 12-16 years but there is one specific thing you should know.